craig-davis/craig-davis.github.io/_posts/2019-01-19-Jeep-XJ-Rear-Quarter-Panel-Patching.markdown

     imglink: /img/posts/xj-quarter-panels/DSC_0881.JPG
     caption: Finished project!
 (With some dust I need to clean)
     instruction: |
         Following the instructions from your paints, you'll now prime and paint.
 A high quality sandable primer will make it easy to get everything really flat and smooth.
 After you've sanded and primed you'll be ready for paint and more sanding.
 You can use a clear coat on top of all of that.
 If you're going to clear coat, it can be helpful to warm your spray can up in some hot water from your tap.
 Don't overheat the can, just warm it up!
 It can be helpful in preventing orange peal.
-After the top coat has had a week or two to cure, you can to some finish sanding or buffing.
+After the top coat has had a week or two to cure, you can do some finish sanding or buffing.
 During paint application, I masked off most of the Jeep with 401 tape and plastic sheeting.
 I apply the green tape first, and then add the pre-taped plastic sheeting on top of that.
 You'll need to be gentle with your paint edges to prevent paint build up along your tape edges.

 summary: |
     This project is a bit of a hassle.
 But I wanted to address the rust and give my little XJ a unique look.
 I may still cover these quarter panels with more armor once they have some trail damage, but until then this is perfect for me!